 How Does Microneedling with the SkinPen Work?

 Microneedling with the SkinPen works by causing hundreds of tiny micro-injuries that stimulate your body’s own natural healing process.
-The tiny needles of the SkinPen device are very fine and short (the longest being just 3 mm in length) allowing them to only penetrate the uppermost layer of the skin, which is mostly made up of dead skin cells and debris, without damaging it.
-This superficial piercing action activates growth factors, which enables the creation of new collagen, elastin, and hyaluronic acid—the building blocks to youthful, healthy-looking skin.
-As an added bonus, you’ll also notice that your topical skincare products will go on more evenly and are more effective after your microneedling session.
+The tiny needles of the SkinPen device are very fine and short (the longest being just 3 mm in length) allowing them to penetrate only the uppermost layer of the skin, which is mostly made up of dead skin cells and debris, without damaging it.
+This superficial piercing action activates growth factors, which enables the creation of new collagen, elastin, and hyaluronic acid—which are the building blocks to youthful, healthy-looking skin.
+As an added bonus, you’ll also notice that your skincare products will go on more evenly and are more effective after your Microneedling session.

 And now you can reap even greater healing benefits by adding PRP to your SkinPen treatment.

 What Exactly Is PRP?

 You’ve probably heard the term PRP at some point in the last few years—and for good reason.
-PRP stands for platelet-rich plasma, and it’s a substance that’s derived directly from your own body.
+PRP, or platelet-rich plasma, is a substance that’s derived directly from your own body.
 Your blood contains platelets, which are vital elements to your immune system’s natural wound-healing process.
 These platelets are full of growth factors that have been scientifically shown to stimulate tissue creation and repair.
 Simply put, PRP is a concentrated form of your blood plasma with increased levels of those important healing elements.
-Adding PRP to your microneedling treatments can promote even greater tissue regeneration and collagen production, as well as enhance the procedure’s overall effectiveness.
+Adding PRP to your Microneedling treatments can promote even greater tissue regeneration and collagen production, as well as enhance the procedure’s overall effectiveness.

-Be sure to discuss with Dr. Burgess or skincare provider any concerns you may be having with your skin, as this treatment isn’t for everyone.
+Be sure to discuss with Dr. Burgess or our other skincare providers about any concerns you may be having with your skin, as this treatment isn’t for everyone.
 You should not use SkinPen if you have active skin cancer in the treatment area; open wounds, sores, or irritated skin in the treatment area; an allergy to stainless steel or anesthetics; a bleeding disorder or dysfunction; are pregnant or nursing; or are currently taking drugs that contain the ingredient isotretinoin (such as Accutane).